 - Tapping different spots on that belly-button side of your vagina.

 - Massaging.
-As my friend Kate teaches, use as much pressure as you enjoy when getting a shoulder massage.
+Use as much pressure as you enjoy when getting a shoulder massage.
 Yes that much.
 I (and every other sex educator) recommend the Pure Wand for this.

 - Dragging your fingers or a toy along the frontal vaginal wall.
 Also known as “thrusting while pressing.”
-The Uma or Gigi are great for this.
+The Gigi is great for this.

 - Stroking.
 Make a come-hither motion with your fingers or use a toy and scoop (just like you would with ice cream).

-I LOVE orgasms and could care less how you have yours.
-Soft or strong, clitoral, g-spot, or cervical: they’re all fabulous in their own right.
-Play around with your g-spot but don’t stress about it too much.
+Soft or strong, clitoral, g-spot, or cervical: all orgasms are fabulous in their own right.
+Play around with how to have a g-spot orgasm but don’t stress about it too much.
 When it stops being fun, explore something else.
-Enjoying sexy time is what really matters, and a g spot orgasm is just one way to go about doing that.
+Your pleasure is what really matters—and having a g-spot orgasm is only one way to do that.